 Constructed for comfort & safety Naturally, these were essential qualities.
 An insistence on comfort informed both material choice and bodice construction, and a concern for safety led us to take a screenprinting workshop, design a custom pattern, and add retro-reflective detailing to the undersides of the panels.

 This piece would not have been possible without the advice and assistance of fellow classmate Karen Vellensky—a master seamstress and costume technician who consulted on the design, construction, and material selection.
 The project was in part inspired by Alisha Wessler, whose complaints about her own bike commuting experience served as key guideposts for the development of the product.
-Our wonderful model is Ailun Sai.
+The second version of the piece was sewed by Hae Jung Shin and our models were Isioma Iyamah and Ailun Sai.